Early years…

 Sarra joined NHS at the beginning of the global pandemic as an instructional designer, producing healthcare training including eLearning, animation, illustration, video and design projects as part of the technology enhanced learning team.

-As a member of NHS England research in simulated training and immersive research, AI research and the Paramedic Ambulance Service research group; her primary interest is in designing safe experiences for vulnerable users with the aim being.. to safely extend VR to trauma training experiences.
+As a member of NHS England research in simulated training and immersive research, AI research and the Paramedic Ambulance Service research group; her primary interest is in designing safe experiences for vulnerable users with the aim being.. to safely extend VR for use in trauma training experiences.

 In addition to this, she is responsible for mentoring T-Level and work experience students in which she mentors young adults in digital design practice and processes.